team-cloudchaser/Patchiopia/README.md

 ### Interactions
 * All winged species are able to interact with clouds, backed by S08E25.
-* Juice bottles are now stackable.
+* Juice bottles and jars are now stackable.